Stand in good soil. Trust the season.

 Toggle a workspace for sole-prop, freelance, or LLC.
 Same patience, more rigor.

-“We think personal finance was made to feel urgent so it could be sold.
-The truth is boring and patient: spend less than you earn, set some aside, and learn one new thing a week.
+“Personal finance is sold as urgent.
+The truth is boring and patient: spend less than you earn, set some aside, learn one new thing a week.
 GoodSoil is built around that boring truth.”

 The practice